-Peering Through Time: Early Mirrors in Mesoamerica - Elite Item and Divination Tool
+Peering Through Time: Early Mesoamerican Mirrors for Grooming and Divination

 Mirrors are known to have been used by human beings for thousands of years.
 The earliest examples of manufactured mirrors come from Anatolia (known today as Turkey).
 These were made from pieces of polished stone, and have been dated to around 6000 BC.